-WBL 1912, 1923, 2912 or 2923
+WBL 1912, 1923, 2912 or 2923 MMT 2513 - Entrepreneurship DDT 1413 - Elementary Surveying Others as approved by the Instructor

 COSMETOLOGY (COS)

 Advisor: Mrs. Carla Jacome-Cluff

 This course is designed for those who want to become cosmetologists.
 The course has been approved by the State Board of Education and the Mississippi Board of Cosmetology.
 It has the approval and support of beauty salon owners and operators throughout this area of the State.
 A student enrolling must be at least 17 years of age and must have completed high school, or obtained the GED.